-Making Home Affordable (MHA)
+Making Home Affordable

-In early 2009, OFS launched the Making Home Affordable® Program (MHA) to help struggling homeowners avoid foreclosure and stabilize the housing market.
-OFS has committed \$29.8 billion to the MHA program.
+In early 2009, OFS launched MHA to help struggling homeowners avoid foreclosure and stabilize the housing market.
+OFS has committed \$27.8 billion to the MHA program.

 MHA is aimed at helping homeowners experiencing financial hardships to remain in their homes until their financial position improves or they relocate to a more sustainable living situation.
 At the same time, MHA protects the interests of taxpayers by disbursing funds only when transactions are completed and only as long as contracts remain in place.